macewanCS/Nodepad--/spec/spec.md

 This screen will be similar to the individual ticket screen in design.
 Searching will be accomplished in the same way as the my tickets screen.

-A user should not be able to close branch tickets.

 ##Submitting a ticket

-The system will allow for a user to submit a ticket into the system.
-The imperative information for IT/HR will be required so there is no need to follow up.
-The tickets will be separated into categories, so that we can reduce confusion amongst employees.
+The system will allow a user to submit a ticket into the HEAT database.

+There will be mandatory fields that a user must fill out.

+There will be five categories for users to choose from when creating a ticket.

 **Categories**
   * Software